Configure server-based authentication with Customer Engagement (on-premises) and SharePoint on-premises

-This topic describes how to configure server-based integration between Dynamics 365 for Customer Engagement apps (on-premises) and Microsoft SharePoint On-Premises.
+This topic describes how to configure server-based integration between Dynamics 365 Customer Engagement (on-premises) and Microsoft SharePoint On-Premises.

-Set up server-based integration with Dynamics 365 for Customer Engagement apps and SharePoint
+Set up server-based integration with Customer Engagement (on-premises) and SharePoint

-Follow the steps, in the order provided, to set up Dynamics 365 for Customer Engagement apps (on-premises) with Microsoft SharePoint Server On-Premises.
+Follow the steps, in the order provided, to set up Customer Engagement (on-premises) with Microsoft SharePoint Server On-Premises.

 If a task isn’t completed, for example, if a PowerShell command returns an error message, the issue must be resolved before you continue to the next command, task, or step.

 Once you enable server-based SharePoint integration, you won't be able to revert to the previous client-based authentication method.
-Therefore, you can’t use the Microsoft Dynamics CRM List Component after you have configured your Dynamics 365 for Customer Engagement apps organization for server-based SharePoint integration.
+Therefore, you can’t use the Microsoft Dynamics CRM List Component after you have configured your Customer Engagement (on-premises) organization for server-based SharePoint integration.

-Before you configure Dynamics 365 for Customer Engagement apps (on-premises) and SharePoint On-Premises for server-based integration, the following permissions and prerequisites are required.
+Before you configure Customer Engagement (on-premises) and SharePoint On-Premises for server-based integration, the following permissions and prerequisites are required.

-System Administrator security role - this is required to run the Enable Server-Based SharePoint Integration wizard in Dynamics 365 for Customer Engagement apps.
+System Administrator security role - this is required to run the Enable Server-Based SharePoint Integration wizard in Customer Engagement (on-premises).

 - Farm Administrators group membership - this is required to run most of the Windows PowerShell commands on the SharePoint server.